This post was most recently updated on August 3rd, 2019

 Florence, Italy is a beautiful city.
-It’s old.
-It’s classy.
-It’s unforgettable.
+It’s old, classy, and unforgettable.
 With the help of a few tips I picked up before arriving, we made the most of the short time we were there.
-We were finessing Florence!
+We were “finessing Florence!”

 First tip: don’t plan to drive in Florence

 We drove into Florence from Milan in early May 2014.
 Traffic was abominable, so all we wanted to do was find our hotel, park the car, and start exploring the city by foot.
 That was a little tricky because the hotel entrance was obscure.
 But with the help of the hotel manager, we were able to find Il Terrazino su Boboli.
 We chose this hotel because it was 1) close to the entrance of old Florence and 2) very affordable–only 139 euros per night for four of us.
 With free wi-fi and a small parking garage available for 15 euros a day, it was perfect for our family.
 (Although we didn’t need a car in Florence, we would use it again to travel to Rome and beyond).